STONE PHOTO GEAR

 STONE PHOTO GEAR TRIPLE SLEEVE WITH 4X5 FILM HOLDERS

-[ STONE PHOTO GEAR TRIPLE SLEEVE 4×5 FILM HOLDER CASE ]
+SPG GEAR TRIPLE SLEEVE 4×5 FILM HOLDER CASE

 STONE PHOTO GEAR TRIPLE SLEEVE WITH DIGITIZING FILM HOLDERS

-[ STONE PHOTO GEAR TRIPLE SLEEVE WITH DIGITIZING FILM HOLDERS ]
+SPG GEAR TRIPLE SLEEVE WITH DIGITIZING FILM HOLDERS

 STONE PHOTO GEAR LENS CASE #45459 HOLDING NIKKOR SW 90/4.5 & W 150/5.6

 The SPG lens case (#45459) holds my two most often used on-the-road Nikkor lenses for 4×5: the SW 90/4.5 and W 150/5.6.
-I travel with a three-lens 4×5 kit with Nikkors: 75/4.6, 90/4.5, and 150/5.6.
+I travel with a three-lens 4×5 kit featuring Nikkors: 75 mm f/4.5, 90 mm f/4.5, and 150 mm f/5.6.
 I currently use the Tenba Fulton V.2 16L backpack, and this lens case fits securely in the uppermost top area, the rolled-down bag part (at least that is what I call it).
 This case fits as though it were designed with that storage area in mind.
 The Nikkor 75/4.5 stays on the camera; a beautiful Ebony RSW stowed in its SPG camera case, which fits in the bottom area of the backpack.
 Notice the black zipper pulls on this case, as I added these pulls to all my cases.
 It makes it quicker to unzip.

 STONE PHOTO GEAR LENS CASE #45459 HOLDING HASSELBLAD 501CM & PME51

 An SPG lens case (#45459) holds more than just my 4×5 lenses.
 Because it fits as though it were designed with the width of my backpack in mind, I use it to stow certain gear besides lenses.
 Here, the #45459 holds my Hasselblad 501CM, fully dressed with a waist-level finder and film magazine.
 Next to it, behind a divider, is my PME51 viewfinder.
-After my three lenses, which are stored in Tamrac cases, go into the backpack, this case rests on top.
-The size of this case seems as if it were made specifically to fit my backpack.
+After my three lenses, which are stored in Tamrac cases, are placed in the backpack, this case rests on top.
+The size of this case seems to be made specifically to fit my backpack.
 What I love about this case is its size; it’s lightweight yet protective.

 I have found that my SPG lens case (#45459) is not just meant for my 4×5 lenses and Hasselblad camera.
 It can also hold my beloved Reality So Subtle (RSS) 6x17F Pinhole Panorama camera perfectly.
 The RSS camera, made of CNC plastic, is prone to scratches, which is why I am careful to protect it.
 I keep it in its case and store it in my Think Tank Retrospective 7M Messenger shoulder bag, along with my film and filters, whenever I’m traveling on the road.